CielitoM/CielitoM/README.md

 - Java, PostgreSQL, and Node.js, along with other backend-related technologies.
 - I'm dedicated to honing my skills in mastering data structures.

-## 💞️ Seeking Collaboration On
-- I'm open to collaborating on interesting projects related to backend development.
-Tell me about your ideas!

 ## 📫 How to Reach Me
 - You can find me at [cielitomelga7@gmail.com]

-## 😄 Pronouns
-- She/Her

 ## ⚡ Fun Fact
 - I love discovering new music playlists while coding